Mr-Smyth/Touch-AI/README.md

 ## User Stories

-* As a user i want to easily find the information i want.
+* As a user I want to easily find the information I want.
-* As a user i want to gain in-depth information from the website.
+* As a user I want to gain in-depth information from the website.
-* As a user i want to feel that the company is reputable.
+* As a user I want to feel that the company is reputable.
-* As a user i want to know that i can easily and reliably contact someone.
+* As a user I want to know that I can easily and reliably contact someone.
-* As management i want a professional responsive online presence.
+* As management I want a professional responsive online presence.
+* As management i want existing partners to be promoted.
-* As management i want an accurate point of information quickly and easily accessible for partners.
+* As management I want an accurate point of information quickly and easily accessible for partners.
-* As management i want to showcase our philosophy of support first.
+* As management I want to showcase our philosophy of support first.
-* As tech support i want to see how are services can be showcased to the clients.
+* As tech support I want to see how are services and efforts can be showcased to the clients.

 ---
 <div align="center">

-#### Oppertunities arising from user stories:
+#### Opportunities arising from user stories:

 </div>